| Crates.io | miss-demeanor |

 Install the Rust toolchain.
 Instructions can be found here.

-and run cargo build --release
+Navigate to miss-demeanor/ and run cargo build --release.

-Your executable will be located at ./target/release/miss-demeanor
+Your executable will be located at ./target/release/miss-demeanor.

 Currently the TLS library that miss-demeanor uses only supports a PCKS12/DER identity format.
 This is not my choice and I hope to eventually be able to support PEM identites for the server.